gautham-umasankar/gautham-umasankar.github.io/academic_experience.md

        width = "200"
        height = "200"
        class = "center"/>
   <figcaption>Logical qubits in a [[4,2,2]] code, embedded in a Fault Tolerant manner.
-Picture courtesy: <a href="https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.16.024018">S. Hazra et al.</a>
+Picture courtesy: <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.119.180501">M. Takita et al.</a>
 </figcaption>
 </figure>
 There have been multiple experimental demonstrations of fault tolerant state preparation in the `[[4,2,2]]` Bacon Shor Code, in both Ion Trap and Superconducting Qubit Platforms.
 I came up with the thought of an experiment to entangle to the protected qubits in two sets of the `[[4,2,2]]` code.
 Since the layout of the 10 qubit processor being built in our group was perfectly conducive to this idea, I performed numerical studies to quantify the gate fidelities required for the entanglement of logical qubits to be better than physical qubits.
 However, this led to the conclusion that our group's setup, which was new, was not at that point yet

 ### A Review of Continuous Error Correction Schemes in Superconducting Qubits

 We also wanted to see if any continuous error correction schemes could be extended to the layout.
-I reviewed existing continuous error correction schemese
+I reviewed existing continuous error correction schemes
 ## Benchmarking the Poor-Man's Coherent Ising Machine
 #### Guide: [Dr. Anil Prabhakar](https://sites.google.com/ee.iitm.ac.in/anilprabhakar/home), Indian Institute of Technology, Madras
 #### [Link to Publication](https://ieeexplore.ieee.org/document/9505840) in IEEE Photonics Summer Topical Conference